30350n/inventree-part-import/README.md

 You can optionally use IPN formats to define a custom IPN name on parts.
 If you do not configure any foramts, the IPN value is not used.
-When formats are defined, which are standard Jinja2 templates, the foramt result along with the CLI option `--ipn false|true|overwrite`, are used to define the IPN value.
+When formats are defined, which are standard Jinja2 templates, the format result along with the CLI option `--ipn false|true|overwrite`, are used to define the IPN value.
 You can have a single default format for all imports, or customize the format per category in the hierarchy.